 The difference between Quotes vs Estimates

-Many conveyancing companies don’t actually provide a fixed fee quote, they give estimates instead.
+Many conveyancing companies don’t provide a fixed fee quote but instead supply an estimate.
 Some advertise low upfront conveyancing costs, but when it comes to complete the sale and purchase conveyancing of your home, the final bill will be much higher than expected.

-A common excuse for this practice is that the exact details of individual cases vary, and your conveyancing solicitor might have carry out additional work to conclude proceedings.
-Even if yours is one of the rare cases which do become more complex, most additional costs are entirely predictable.
-These are often expenses which arise during most conveyancing transactions, and should be made clear upfront*.
+A common justification for this practice is that the exact details of individual cases vary, and your conveyancing solicitor might have carry out additional work to conclude proceedings.
+We at Express Conveyancing use a different approach.
+Even if your transaction is one of the rare cases which do become more complex, most additional costs are entirely predictable.
+These are often expenses which arise during most conveyancing transactions and should be made clear upfront*.

 *You may still be required to pay any disbursements that have accrued in the process and our fixed fee conveyancing quote assumes one standard transaction.